Jailbars - a new approach.

 Using Lumafix with a shielded luminance channel results in superior performance compared to Lumafix on its own.
 This is the case on other machines I have tried which seems to indicate that shielding makes it easier for Lumafix to do its job.
 The chrominance signal now does not need to be excessively reduced in order to reduce "mesh" or fine lines on the image.
 I recommend that Lumafix users should do this modification.

-Shielding with clock bypass.
+Shielding with AEC bypass.

 A sharper view.

-Shielding with clock and power bypass.
+Shielding with AEC and power bypass.

 A sharper view.